 How common is lungworm?

 Lungworm is what we call an 'emerging' disease: it's gradually becoming more common.
-Until recently it only appeared in select 'hot spots' in the south of the UK, but over the last few years, it's been successfully identified in various parts of the country.
-It's unclear exactly what's caused this spread (and that of other parasites, including ticks), but increased movement of pets around the country, and abroad, as well as greater contact between wildlife and the urban environment are all thought to be very influential factors.
+Until recently it appeared only in select 'hot spots' in the south of the UK, but over the last few years, it's been successfully identified in various parts of the country.
+It's unclear exactly what's caused this spread, but increased movement of pets around the country, and abroad, as well as greater contact between wildlife and the urban environment are all thought to be very influential factors.

-Not every snail or slug carries the disease and lungworm's geographical limitations means infection is currently relatively uncommon, but it does rear its head from time to time; and in extreme cases, causes death of infected patients, so it is potentially extremely serious.
+Not every snail or slug carries the disease and lungworm's geographical limitations means infection is currently relatively uncommon, but it does rear its head from time to time.
+In extreme cases it causes the death of infected patients, so it is potentially extremely serious.

 What do I do if I think my dog may be infected?

 If you're concerned your dog has picked up lungworm, is displaying signs of the disease, or is at risk from lungworm infection, then call your vet immediately.
 Lungworm treatment is widely available from your vet and extremely easy to administer.
 Once diagnosed and treated, most dogs make a full recovery and, like all diseases, the key to successful treatment is taking action early.

 What treatment will my vet use?